hfinkel/lfort/docs/LibTooling.rst

 Once you unit tested your ``FrontendAction`` to the point where it cannot possibly break, it's time to create a standalone tool.
-For a standalone tool to run clang, it first needs to figure out what command line arguments to use for a specified file.
+For a standalone tool to run lfort, it first needs to figure out what command line arguments to use for a specified file.
 To that end we create a ``CompilationDatabase``.
 There are different ways to create a compilation database, and we need to support all of them depending on command-line options.
 There's the ``CommonOptionsParser``